ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/michele-barnes-8b102039/
   - name: Adam Tunnah
     jobtitle: Costing Engineer
-    bio: Adam is our young and skilful Costing Engineer with expertise in driving down product costs to secure new and existing business.
-His role is to carry out costings for parts by obtaining prices from suppliers and studying customer drawings to understand labour time.
-After joining in 2018 through an Apprenticeship scheme, Adam has already hugely contributed towards winning new contracts and retaining existing customers.
-Adam is a competitive Xbox gamer and a passionate Tottenham Hotspur fan!
+    bio: Adam is our young and skilful Costing Engineer who has expertise in driving down product costs to secure new and existing business.
+With a close attention to detail, Adam is excellent at producing cost-effective costings through negotiating with the supply chain and having a clear understanding of production batch cards.
+After joining in 2018 through an Apprenticeship scheme, he has already hugely contributed towards winning new contracts and retaining existing customers.
+Adam is a passionate Tottenham Hotspur fan and a competitive Xbox gamer!
     image: /img/team12.png
     interests:
       - xbox